About the Author

 In 2003, he began working as a correspondent for the Riverside Press Enterprise.
 Eventually, his writing appeared in the San Bernardino Sun, Orange County Register and the Inland Valley Daily Bulletin.

-In 2006, he Washington Publications (Baltimore, Md.) published his first book, A Citrus Test: Football in Black and White, a novel about a fictional city in Southern California and the intrigue of high school football – for both the players and the community surrounding them.
+In 2006, he Washington Publications (Baltimore, Md.) published his first book, A Citrus Test: Football in Black and White, a novel about a fictional city in Southern California with an intrigue of high school football – for both players and community surrounding them.

 His connection with sports definitely began with his dad.
 Neal took him to games at Candlestick Park, Kezar Stadium, San Francisco’s Civic Center, plus the Oakland Coliseum.
 His parents were subscribers to the Oakland Tribune, which was Obrey’s first connection to journalism.